Introduction to Decision Tree Algorithm

 What is Entropy in Decision Tree Algorithm?

-Let us see the below image, where we have the initial dataset and we are required to apply decision tree algorithm in order to group together the similar data points in one category.
+Let us see the below image, where we have the initial dataset, and we are required to apply a decision tree algorithm in order to group together the similar data points in one category.

 After the decision split, as we can clearly see, most of the red circles fall under one class while most of the blue crosses fall under another class.
 Hence a decision was to classify the attributes that could be based on various factors.

 Now, let us try to do some math over here: